Beddomeia Petterd, 1889

 At least one species (Beddomeia tumida) is possibly extinct due to flooding of its habitat for a hydroelectric project.
 Several other species have very small ranges and some of those are threatened or vulnerable.

-Recent work by Wilke et al. (2013) revealed that this genus, like Phrantela and Victodrobia, are not closely related to other Tateidae.
+Wilke et al. (2013) revealed that this genus, like Phrantela and Victodrobia, are not closely related to Tateidae.
+Recently Ponder et. al. (2023) recognised these three genera as a separate family, Beddomeiidae.

 Further reading